go-i2p/common/destination/README.md

 }
 ```

-Destination is the represenation of an I2P Destination.
+Destination is the representation of an I2P Destination.

 https://geti2p.net/spec/common-structures#destination